-The Company was incorporated on 28 November 2017.
-The shares of the Company are held by Stichting Holding ABN AMRO Covered Bond Company 2.
-The main objective of the Company is to grant security for the Company's obligations and debts and for the obligations and debts of third parties, including ABN AMRO Bank N.V.; in conformity with the Covered Bonds 2 programme, which is established by ABN AMRO Bank N.V.
-The covered bonds issued by ABN AMRO Bank NV. (hereafter 'the Issuer') are secured by a portfolio of mortgage loans ("Mortgage Loans").
-At 31 December 2021 the Issuer had issued covered bonds for an amount of EUR 40.0 billion, secured by a portfolio of mortgage loans amounting to approximately EUR 44,6 billion.
-A complete description of the transaction is included in the Base Prospectus dated 10 July 2019 which is publicly available.
+The Company was incorporated on 4 July 2005.
+The shares of the Company are held by Stichting Holding ABN AMRO Covered Bond Company.
+The main objective of the Company is to grant security for the Company's obligations and debts and for the obligations and debts of third parties, including ABN AMRO Bank N.V.; in conformity with the Covered Bonds programme, which is established by ABN AMRO Bank N.V.
+The covered bonds issued by ABN AMRO Bank NV. (hereafter the 'Issuer') are secured by a portfolio of mortgage loans ("Mortgage Loans").
+At 31 December 2021 the Issuer had issued covered bonds for an amount of EUR 29,1 billion, secured by a portfolio of mortgage loans amounting to approximately EUR 36,5 billion.
+A complete description of the transaction is included in the Base Prospectus dated 10 July 2019 which is publicly available, although the Prospectus does not form a part of this Annual Report.